yaseenkady/tree.pro/raw/17_endocrine/4_thyroid_gland/more/hyperthyroidism.md

 # .

+Increase in binding proteins (thyroid binding globulin, transthyretin, albumin) decreases its thyroid hormone concentration resulting in increased TSH and subsequent production.

 1.3% of the US population.

-15-50% is due to toxic multinodular goiter.
+15-20% is due to toxic multinodular goiter.

 3-5% is due to toxic adenoma.